-Ms. Morse holds a degree in journalism from the University of Massachusetts where she was a Phi Beta Kappa and member of the national communications honor society, and a Masters degree in communication from the Annenberg School of Communication at the University of Pennsylvania.
+Originally from Harvard, Massachusetts, Suzanne holds a journalism degree from the University of Massachusetts Amherst and a Masters degree from the Annenberg School for Communication at the University of Pennsylvania.
 She lives in Boston with her partner, Steve.